 Our practice is committed to best practice in relation to the management of information we collect.
-This practice has developed a policy to protect patient privacy in compliance with the Privacy Act 1988 (Cth) (‘the Privacy Act’).
+This practice has developed a policy to protect patient privacy in compliance with the Privacy Act 1988 (Commonwealth) (‘the Privacy Act’).

 Our policy is to inform you of:

-• The kinds of information that we collect and hold, which, as a medical practice, is likely to be ‘health information’ for the purposes of the Privacy Act; • How we collect and hold personal information;
+• the kinds of information that we collect and hold, which, as a medical practice, is likely to be ‘health information’ for the purposes of the Privacy Act;• how we collect and hold personal information;

-• The purposes for which we collect, hold, use and disclose personal information;
+• the purposes for which we collect, hold, use and disclose personal information;

-• How you may access your personal information and seek the correction of that information;
+• how you may access your personal information and seek the correction of that information;

-• How you may complain about a breach of the Australian Privacy Principles and how we will deal with such a complaint;
+• how you may complain about a breach of the Australian Privacy Principles and how we will deal with such a complaint;

-• Whether we are likely to disclose personal information to overseas recipients
+• whether we are likely to disclose personal information to overseas recipients;

 2. What kinds of personal information do we collect?